Pepcid Dosage Calculator for Dogs

 Frequently Asked Questions

-Pepcid is generally well-tolerated in dogs with few side effects.
-The most commonly reported side effects include loss of appetite, drowsiness, headache, and dry mouth.
-These side effects are typically mild and temporary.
-In rare cases, dogs may experience allergic reactions or more serious side effects like rapid heartbeat or difficulty breathing.
-Contact your veterinarian if you notice any unusual symptoms.
+Pepcid is generally well-tolerated by dogs, but potential side effects may include loss of appetite, drowsiness, headache (shown as restlessness), dry mouth, and diarrhea.
+Serious side effects are rare but may include allergic reactions, rapid heartbeat, or difficulty breathing.
+Contact your veterinarian if you notice any concerning symptoms.

 References & Disclaimer